amanird/docker-pihole/README.md

 # Prerequisites
 - Raspberry Pi (with power supply)
 - MicroSD card (16GB or larger)
-- Another PC to flash the OS and SSH to the Pi
+- PC to flash the OS and SSH to the Pi
 - Ethernet
-- Keyboard and Monitor (optional)
+- Additional Keyboard and Monitor (optional)

 <br>